-You are concerned about a graduate student, T, in your lab.
+You are concerned about a graduate student, T, a graduate student researcher (GSR) in your lab.

-You have noticed a change in T and that lately T began coming to the lab late, appeared tired, has poor hygiene, seems disengaged, and you have noticed T having arguments with other students in the lab.
+You have noticed a change in T and T hasn't completed the work you discussed at the beginning of the quarter.
+Lately T has been coming to the lab late, appears tired, has poor hygiene, seems disengaged, and you have noticed T having arguments with other students in the lab.